Filippo011235/B.Eng-Thesis-WaSoR/README.md

 Using an unmodified Plasor dataset, the confusion matrix for SVM is:\
 <img src="Miscellaneous/Results/SVM_basic.png"  alt="SVM basic" >

 The LDPE and HDPE classes are the two least abundant, but best recognised.
 The accuracy with these types can be attributed to the fact that they are the most "homogeneous" classes in which objects have similar characteristics.
 Additionally, when the SVM performs an incorrect classification, it mostly selects these two types.
-Waste types
+Waste type
 PET is particularly confused as HDPE.
 This is consistent in that among them there are several non-transparent bottles.
 Other and PP are confused with LDPE.
 It is worth to point out that these 3 classes share the possession of film packaging. \
-To sum up, the author concludes that uniformity, how objects are similar to each other within a class determines the accuracy of recognition.
+To sum up, I concluded that uniformity, how objects are similar to each other within a class, determines the accuracy of recognition.

 ### Class optimisation
-In various experiments, the most problematic classes were PP, Other, PS, and also PET caused problems.
+In various experiments, the most problematic classes were PP, Other, PS, and also PET caused some problems.
 This may be due to how diverse these groups are.
-Therefore, I decided to try to combine these classes into a new one.
-From PET I subjectively selected 17 wastes, deviating from the shape of the bottle.
+Therefore, I decided to try to combine PP, Other, PS, and part of PET into a new class.
+From PET I subjectively selected 17 waste, deviating from the shape of the bottle.
 All these images were combined into a new class: Misc, from *Miscellaneous*.
 The remaining PET was renamed to PETb, from *PET bottles*. \
 When implementing such a system in a robotic application, the Misc class waste could be ignored and further passed through a conveyor belt.

 Results after this attempt at class optimisation: \
 <img src="Miscellaneous/Results/SVM_Opti.png"  alt="SVM opti">

-The classifier recognises the HDPE, LDPE grades a few per cent better, while the efficiency for the PETb grade increased by 14%.
+The classifier recognises the HDPE, LDPE classes a few per cent better, while the efficiency for the PETb group increased by 14%.
 The accuracy at the Misc type is similar to the arithmetic mean accuracy from the separate PP, PS, Other classes.
-The improvement may be because the classifier avoids mistakes between these classes.
+The slight improvement may be because the classifier avoids mistakes between these classes.
 However, still, every third picture is mistaken for LDPE and one in five for HDPE.
 Also, despite defining PETb as a "bottle class", there are objects in it misclassified as LDPE, or Misc.
 In summary, the redefinition, simplification, of classes has only helped a little in effective sorting.

 ## CNN
 Due to the small size of the dataset, for deep learning, I used the transfer learning approach, based on the work of [Xu et. al.](https://www.preprints.org/manuscript/202002.0327/v1) and especially [Bircanoğlu et. al.](https://www.researchgate.net/publication/325626219_RecycleNet_Intelligent_Waste_Sorting_Using_Deep_Neural_Networks).

+Main script can be found [here](./CNN%20with%20TL/DenseFull.py).

 ### CNN implementation
 Using Python and the Keras library, I started with the convolutional part of the DenseNet121 trained on the ImageNet dataset.
 After initial experiments, 4 layers were added on top of that: